GULibrarySandbox/ten-repo/content/04-folders.md

 Like files, folders can also follow a naming convention.
 By prefixing with numbers, you can force your files to be ordered by the steps in your workflow.
 Probably the simplest way to document your structure - for your future reference - is to add a “README” file - a text file outlining the contents of the folder.

-Please see what a folder structure might look like
+See what a folder structure might look like in these examples.

 ![image](https://github.com/guereslib/Reproducible-Research-Things/raw/master/images/folderstructure.jpg)

+{% include figure.html img="2022_FolderStructureExample_1.JPG" alt="Folder structure example" caption="Folder structure example" width="75%" %}

 To develop a logical structure for your team, consider the following:
 * Check that there are no pre-existing folder structure agreements